UNC3886

-UNC3886 is an advanced persistent threat group believed to affiliated with the government of the People's Republic of China.
+UNC3886 is an advanced persistent threat group affiliated with the government of the People's Republic of China.
 First publicly identified in mid‑2023, it has been active since at least late 2021, targeting critical infrastructure globally.

 History

 UNC3886 was first described by cybersecurity firm Mandiant in early 2023, following multiple global intrusions predominantly targeting virtualization and network security technologies.
 Subsequent investigations attributed the group to campaigns involving state‑sponsored espionage objectives GovInsider+2Google Cloud+2Computer Weekly+2.
 In July 2025, K. Shanmugam, Singapore's Coordinating Minister for National Security, stated that the country's critical infrastructure was attacked by UNC3886, confirming ongoing operations by July 2025.
 Singapore's Cyber Security Agency was deployed in the response to the attacks.

+In February 2026, CSA and the Infocomm Media Development Authority (IMDA) revealed that telecommunication companies in Singapore had come under attack from the group.

 Notable campaigns

 VMware and Fortinet Campaigns (2022–2023)

 UNC3886 exploited multiple zero‑day vulnerabilities in FortiGate devices and VMware vCenter/Tools to establish footholds, deploy backdoors, and move laterally across enterprise virtualization infrastructure.
 Rootkits and credential theft facilitated long‑term hidden access industrialcyber.co+3Google Cloud+3Vectra AI+3.